wakita/fp2016/README.md

 Date | Content | Assignment
 ----- | ----- | :-----:
 Sep.
-26 | Overview | x
+26 | Overview | Reading assignment & Install OCaml on your laptop
 Sep.
-29 | Introduction to functional programming in OCaml | Assignment will be placed on OCW-i
+29 | Introduction to functional programming in OCaml | Assignment is placed on OCW-i

 <!--